 Sample the nightlife with a visit to Broadway, with its vibrant bars, live country music, and delightful dining opportunities.
 See the city on an open-top bus tour, or take a hop-on hop-off trolley tour.

 The hotel is perfectly situated, only a short walk to the many restaurants and attractions that Nashville has to offer.
-The Ryman Auditorium and Johnny Cash Museum are only a 5-minute walk away.
+The Ryman Auditorium and Johnny Cash Museum are only a short stroll away.

 Things to see on a road trip from Toronto to Nashville